RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 ## Lab2 - Creating Event-Driven/Reactive Services

+`Traditional microservices architecture` is typically composed of many individual services with different functions.
+Each application service has probably many clients that need to communicate with the service for fetching data.
+Also, clients can be application services to other clients.
+It will become more complex to handle `data streams` because everything can be a stream of data such as `end-user clicks`, `RESTful APIs`, `IoT devices data`, and more when these services are running on `multi-cloud` and `hybrid cloud` infrastructure.

+In an `event-driven architecture`, we can treat data streams as `events` using `reactive programming` and `distributed messaging platform`. `Reactive programming` is an asynchronous programming paradigm concerned with data streams and the propagation of change.
+In the previous lab, we developed Inventory, Catalog, Shopping Cart and Order services with obvious interactions.

-In this lab, we'll develop `Event-Driven/Reactive` applications into the cloud-native appliation architecture.
-These cloud-native applications will read data from and write data to the `Apache Kafka cluster` using `AMQ Streams`. `AMQ Streams` is based on `Apache Kafka`, a popular platform for streaming data delivery and processing. `AMQ Streams` makes it easy to run `Apache Kafka` on OpenShift with key features:
+In this lab, we'll change `Shoppiong Cart`, `Order`, and create a new `Payment` as `Event-Driven/Reactive` applications into the cloud-native appliation architecture.
+These cloud-native applications will read data from and write data to the `Apache Kafka cluster`. `AMQ Streams` is based on `Apache Kafka`, a popular platform for streaming data delivery and processing. `AMQ Streams` makes it easy to run `Apache Kafka` on OpenShift with key features:

  * Designed for horizontal scalability